GeoscienceAustralia/ptha/misc/WA_2025_2027/other_derived_products/WA_tsunami_modelling_2026_Kalbarri_2_CoralBay/README.md

 Raster products typically include many tif files, but for each we also provide a vrt file that can be used in GDAL based open-source GIS (e.g. QGIS, R, ...) and will treat the tiles in unison.
-* `arrival_time` contains arrival time rasters for each source zone, including the minimum arrival time and the scenario average arrival time.
+* `arrival_time` contains arrival time (seconds post earthquake) for each source zone, including the minimum and scenario average arrival time.
   * For any scenario, the arrival time is defined as the time that the model first exceeds 1 cm above the background sea level.
-At any particular site, some scenarios may never meet this criteria.
-The minimum is derived from the minimum of all scenarios that do record an arrival time, and similarly for the average.
+At any particular site, some scenarios may never meet this criteria - they do not record an arrival time.
+The minimum and average are derived from all scenarios that do record an arrival time.
 * `domains_shapefile` contains a shapefile with boxes showing the model domains and their resolutions.
-* `elevation_in_model_no_tidal_adjustment` contains the elevation in AHD
+* `elevation_in_model_no_tidal_adjustment` contains the elevation in m AHD
-* `elevation_in_model_with_tidal_adjustment` contains the elevation, adjusted so that 0m is a local high tide.
+* `elevation_in_model_with_tidal_adjustment` contains the elevation, adjusted so that 0 m corresponds to a local high tide.
 * `elevation_source_file_index` contains information on the datasets used to make the elevation in different areas.
-* `tidal_adjustment` contains the tidal adjustment used in the modelling, equivalent to assuming the tsunami occurs at a local high tide.
+* `tidal_adjustment` contains the tidal adjustment (in m) used in the modelling, equivalent to assuming the tsunami occurs at a local high tide.
 * `inundation_rate_logic_tree_mean` contains the modelled rate of inundation (events / year) at the logic-tree-mean.
 * `inundation_rate_84pc` contains the modelled rate of inundation (events / year) at the 84th percentile epistemic uncertainty.
 For computational efficiency this is not provided on the global domains.
 * `inundation_rate_16pc` contains the modelled rate of inundation (events / year) at the 16th percentile epistemic uncertainty.
 For computational efficiency this is not provided on the global domains.
-* `jatwc_inundation_zones` contains the modelled no-threat, marine warning and land-warning zones for ATWS zones resolved by the model, and the marine-warning maximum stage (in AHD).
+* `jatwc_inundation_zones` contains the modelled no threat, marine warning and land warning zones for ATWS zones resolved by the model.
+It also contains rasters depicting the marine warning maximum stage (m AHD, and separately m above the background sealevel), the marine warning maximum speed (m/s), and the minimum jatwc-h95 statistic in the coastal zone that causes flooding (m).
 * `max_depth_1in2500_84pc` contains the maximum depth (m) with exceedance-rate of 1/2500 (events/year) at the 84th percentile epistemic uncertainty.
 For computational efficiency results are only provided relatively near to the area of interest.
 * `max_stage_AHD_1in2500_84pc` contains the maximum stage (m AHD) with exceedance-rate of 1/2500 (events/year) at the 84th percentile epistemic uncertainty.
+For computational efficiency results are only provided relatively near to the area of interest.
+* `max_stage_above_background_sealevel_1in2500_84pc` contains the maximum stage (m above the background sealevel, which varies spatially to approximate highest astronomical tide) with exceedance-rate of 1/2500 (events/year) at the 84th percentile epistemic uncertainty.
 For computational efficiency results are only provided relatively near to the area of interest.
 * `max_speed_1in2500_84pc` contains the maximum speed (m/s) with exceedance-rate of 1/2500 (events/year) at the 84th percentile epistemic uncertainty.
 For computational efficiency results are only provided relatively near to the area of interest.
 * `max_flux_1in2500_84pc` contains the maximum flux (m^2/s) with exceedance-rate of 1/2500 (events/year) at the 84th percentile epistemic uncertainty.
 For computational efficiency results are only provided relatively near to the area of interest.